 Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

-Santa Fe is a city with a great background history.
-It is the oldest capital in the United States.
-The city is located uniquely in the Sangre de Cristo Mountains.
-It has served as a hub of culture for over 400 years.
+Santa Fe is a city with a rich history.
+It is the oldest capital in the United States and is located uniquely in the Sangre de Cristo Mountains.
+For over 400 years, it has served as a hub of culture.
 The influence of Spanish, Native Americans, and Mexicans has shaped this city over time.

-If we look forward to the question, what to do in Santa Fe New Mexico?
+If we look forward to the question, what should we do in Santa Fe, New Mexico?
 Well, there are many things to do in Santa Fe, especially if this is your first trip to the city.
-You are going to love this city if you are interested in art, architecture, and delicious food.
+You will love this city if you are interested in art, architecture, and delicious food.

-Food is what makes every trip memorable, and food in Santa Fe is bold and delicious.
+Food makes every trip memorable, and food in Santa Fe is bold and delicious.
 New Mexican cuisine is a mix of Native and Spanish traditions.
 Chile is the main ingredient in many dishes.
-Interestingly, most of the restaurants serve green and red Chile on almost everything.
+Interestingly, most restaurants serve green and red Chile in almost everything.
 But do not worry, this uniqueness makes every dish worth trying.
 For a better experience, you can use Tripfrog.
-This website and their travel app help to track your trip and help you with maps.
+This website and its travel app help you track your trip and provide maps.

-The city also has some of the biggest markets in the whole country.
+The city also has some of the biggest markets in the country.
 The Santa Fe Farmers’ Market is one of the largest in the US.
 This market offers local fresh vegetables and fruits.
-In addition to this, there are many events held in Santa Fe.
+In addition to this, many events are held in Santa Fe.
 You can plan your trip accordingly.
-The Santa Fe Indian Market is the biggest Native art show and many others we are going to discuss in the later parts.
+The Santa Fe Indian Market is the biggest Native art show, and we will discuss many others in the later parts.

 Why Visit Santa Fe?